nathan-contino/nathan-contino.github.io/_posts/techblog/2023-03-22-review-babel.md

 > the word treacle was first recorded in the seventeenth century in relation to the heavy use of sugar to disguise the bad taste of medicine.
 [This] traced back to the Old French '*triacle*', meaning 'antidote' or 'cure from snakebite', then the Latin *'theriaca'*, and finally to the Greek *'theriake'*, both meaning 'antidote'.

-When Professor Lovett uses the match-pair "Triacle/Treacle" on Robin, Robin tastes something sweet in his mouth and stops dying of cholera.
+When Professor Lovell uses the match-pair "Triacle/Treacle" on Robin, Robin tastes something sweet in his mouth and stops dying of cholera.

 Another prominent early-book example: "Wúxíng" (Chinese: formless, shapeless, incorporeal) and "Invisible".
 This time, it's used to make people disappear, with the following description: